-How to Create a Project in VEXcode V5 Blocks Using the Competition Template
+How to Create a Project Using the Competition Template - VEXcode V5 Blocks

 The Competition Template is an example project that has blocks already included to communicate with the Field Control System during competitions, ensures blocks are in compliance with field regulations, and aids in setting up projects in order to avoid complications and disqualification ("competition" refers to a VRC event using the official field control hardware).